ole00/zd-20u/README.md

 1) Cut trace 1 - do continuity test on the test points (as indicated by yellow triangles with #1)
-2) Cut trace 2 - optional if you will use hole-through LED and resitor.
+2) Cut trace 2 - optional if you will use through hole LED and resitor.
 Do continuity test as indicated by yellow triangles with #2.
 3) Cut trace 3 - do continuity test on the test points (as indicated by yellow triangles with #3)
 4) Cut trace 4 on the bottom side - do continuity test on the test points (as indicated by yellow triangles with #4)